|

 approach (GRIT), cooling off periods, changing communication strategies

 and patterns, and others.
-This presentation will introduce ways to bring
+This presentation will introduce ways to

-behaviors in supportive positions.
+escalated behaviors in supportive positions.

 1.5 - 3 hours (return to topic menu)